chemfiles/chemfiles/doc/src/selections.rst

 --------------------------------

-It is possible to use atomic :cpp:class:`properties <chemfiles::Property>` (unfortunately not frame or residue properties) in constraints, with the ``[<property>]`` syntax. ``<property>`` should be replaced by the property name:
+It is possible to use atomic :cpp:class:`properties <chemfiles::Property>` (unfortunately not frame properties) in constraints, with the ``[<property>]`` syntax. ``<property>`` should be replaced by the property name:
 ``[is_hetatm]``, possibly using quotes around the property name if it contains
 spaces: ``["my own property"]``.
 Depending on the context, a Boolean, string or numeric property will be searched.
+If an atomic property with a given name cannot be found, residue property is searched instead, however, atomic properties take precedence.
 If none can be found, or if the property type does not match, a default value will be used instead.

 Selection language reference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^